ucsb-cs56/ucsb-cs56.github.io/_topics/parsing.md

 It is not intended as a full treatment of those topics, but rather as "just enough" material to help you complete a programming assignment that involves parsing of arithmetic expressions.
 We do not expect you to be familiar with these topics already, so we are providing a brief overview in this tutorial.

-You will get a more in-depth introduction to these topics in courses such as:
+For the "rest of the story", you'll need to wait for later courses such as:

 * [CMPSC 138](http://www.cs.ucsb.edu/education/courses/cmpsc-138) (Automata and Formal Languages)
 * [CMPSC 160](http://www.cs.ucsb.edu/education/courses/cmpsc-160) (Compilers)